Veg Shopper's Guide

 Safe: likely to have been tested on animals.

-Marks such as the Agmark and Ecomark, and certifications such as those by ISO, ISI (BIS), AIFOF, and GI have very specialised, esoteric meanings dealing in semantics.
+Marks such as Agmark (indicates agricultural produce), FPO (Fruit Products Order), GI (Geographical Indication), Ecomark (conforms to a set of standards aimed at the least impact on the ecosystem) and other certifications by BIS (Bureau of Indian Standards), ISI (Indian Standards Institution), and ISO (International Standards Organisation) have very specialised, esoteric meanings dealing in semantics.
 Whereas, declarations such as Grade 1, % of TFM, FDA approved, Permitted Colours used, Preservative Free and Premium product, indicate quality.
 None of them concern themselves with animals or animal ingredients, so could very well have been utilised.
 No different to the IMA’s (Indian Medical Association) unethical endorsements on soaps and other products like those manufactured by Dabur and Pepsi, exposed by actor Aamir Khan on one of his TV shows in 2012.

 Moreover, BWC India has no connection whatsoever with the BWC cosmetic company.
 When the BWC charity in UK closed, the company owned by them was sold.
 Despite a continuous correspondence spanning a couple of years, BWC India was not at all satisfied that all the ingredients used by BWC Cosmetics were free of animal substances.